wperlichek/ISL/exercises/ch-2.md

 Inference or prediction: Prediction
 Comments: If a couple is getting married out of their country, where are they most likely to go?
 The location is the class.

-Application:
+Application: Does your USA birth state have any influence on whether you enjoy squid?
-Response:
+Response: yes or no
-Predictors:
+Predictors: state of birth, age
-Inference or prediction:
+Inference or prediction: Inference
-Comments:
+Comments: Do people from certain states enjoy squid more?